 The Company is exposed to credit risk with respect to its cash and accounts receivable.
-The credit risk associated with cash is minimal as cash has been placed with a major
+The credit risk associated with cash is minimal as cash has been placed with a major Canadian financial institution with strong investment-grade ratings by a primary ratings agency.
+The Company is not exposed to significant credit risk with respect to accounts receivable, as the entire amount due is from a government agency.

-Notes to the Consolidated Financial Statements (Expressed in Canadian dollars) Years ended December 31, 2021 and December 31, 2020
+Notes to the Consolidated Financial Statements (Expressed in Canadian dollars) Years ended December 31, 2022 and December 31, 2021